idaholab/moose/framework/doc/content/syntax/FVKernels/index.md

   derivative so that Gauss' theorem cannot be applied.
 These terms include time derivatives, externally imposed source terms, and reaction terms.

-Note: Currently, the `FVElementalKernel` category only contains kernels (subclasses) representing time derivatives.
-Kernels representing externally imposed sources or reaction terms will be added in the near future.

 !alert note
 In the documentation that follows, we will use '-' and '+' to represent different sides of a face.
 This is purely notation.
 In the MOOSE code base, the